Nokia CEO ended his speech by saying “we didn’t do anything wrong, but somehow, we lost.”

 (3) Strategic Vision Matters

 A clear and forward-thinking strategic vision is essential for navigating turbulent waters.
-Nokia's leadership may have underestimated the impact of emerging technologies and shifting consumer preferences.
+Nokia's corporate leadership may have underestimated the impact of emerging technologies and shifting consumer preferences.
 Leaders must constantly scan the horizon for potential disruptors and be proactive in shaping their company's future.

 (4) Learning from Failure